 A significant deficiency is a deficiency, or a combination of deficiencies, in internal control that is less severe than a material weakness, yet important enough to merit attention by those charged with governance.
-We consider the deficiencies described in the accompanying schedule of findings and responses as items 2013-4 and 2013-5 to be significant deficiencies.
+We consider the deficiency described in the accompanying schedule of findings and responses as item 2014-4 to be a significant deficiency.